metingur/rectangle-packing-php-mysql/README.md

   Algorithm based on <http://www.blackpawn.com/texts/lightmaps/default.html>
 	It uses a binary tree to partition the space of the parent rectangle and allocate the passed rectangles by dividing the partitions into filled and empty.

   About run this project you need a mysql database.
-Create a database and run this command
+Create a database and run this command;

 <code><pre>
 CREATE TABLE IF NOT EXISTS `table` (
   `id` int(11) NOT NULL AUTO_INCREMENT,